 Cancer survivors who recovered after spontaneous remission were either healed by a shaman or a priest or a healer, by prayer, or by a miracle performed on their behalf by something or someone whom they believed wholeheartedly had the power to heal them.

 Others changed their outlook on life drastically.
-A lady who was depressed and unhappy in a marriage, laughed her cancer gone.
+A lady who was depressed and unhappy in a marriage laughed her cancer gone.
 A young man accepted Christ as his savior and got well by His Glory.
-They abandoned their old mindset, reset their thinking patterns, therefore changing the Life Algorithm and the manifestation of it changed accordingly because Form follows Function.
-It can't be any other way as this is the Law.
+They abandoned their old mindset and reset their thinking patterns, changing their life algorithm, and its manifestation changed because Form follows Function.
+This is the Law.

 These patients were cured by the power of their own beliefs.
-Using math to explain disease can be a bit far-fetched for most but if you contemplate, if you comprehend this simple concept, that the form always follows function, you can trigger your own healing mechanism.
-Find the cause and you will find the cure there.
+Using math to explain disease can be a bit far-fetched for most, but if you contemplate, if you comprehend this simple concept, that Form always follows Function, you can trigger your healing mechanism.
+Find the cause, and you will find the cure there.

 How do you know if you are stuck in a fractal?
 Fractals are easily discernible.

 Look for thoughts or actions that fail to change by the power of your will.
 They control you, and you have no control over them.
-Or you relocate to a new environment but find yourself stuck in the old situation.
-You are with a new partner, yet your relationship evolves suspiciously similar to your last two.
-Or you changed jobs because you lacked support or appreciation at the last place you worked, only to find out that you are yet again invisible at your new job.
-Or you are suffering from a chronic disease or seasonal or cyclic health discomfort.
-Or you believe that every day is the same and that your life is predictable and you expect predictable results.
+For example, you relocate to escape some situation but find yourself in the same situation.
+You are with a new partner, yet your relationship evolves suspiciously similar to your previous one.
+You changed jobs because you lacked support or appreciation at the last place you worked, only to find out that you are yet again invisible at your new job.
+You are suffering from a chronic disease or seasonal or cyclic health discomfort.
+You believe that every day is the same and that your life is predictable, and you expect predictable results.